Best AI Financial Advisor Chatbots for Wealth Management in 2026

 What is the best AI chatbot for managing my investments specifically?

-If you want a chatbot focused on the investing slice rather than full planning, Magnifi is strong for fund and ETF discovery, and Walnut connects your real brokerage through SnapTrade so you can ask about what you actually own through Claude or ChatGPT, with each position framed against the S&P 500.
+If you want a chatbot focused on the investing slice rather than full planning, Magnifi is strong for fund and ETF discovery, and Walnut connects your real brokerage so you can ask about what you actually own through Claude or ChatGPT, with each position framed against the S&P 500.
 For the broader wealth picture beyond investing, Origin or PortfolioPilot fit better.

 How is Walnut different from a full wealth-management chatbot?

 Walnut is investing-focused, not a full wealth suite.
-It sits on top of the broker you already use and grounds the chat in your real holdings, framing each against the S&P 500 and letting you build thematic baskets you approve.
+It sits on top of the broker you already use and grounds the chat in your real holdings, framing each against the S&P 500 and letting you build thematic portfolios you approve.
 It does not cover budgeting, cash flow, or tax planning the way Origin or PortfolioPilot aim to.
 If you want depth on your portfolio rather than breadth across your whole balance sheet, that focus is the point.

 Do these chatbots do tax or estate planning?

 Generally not in any complete way.
 Broad tools like Origin, PortfolioPilot, and Empower bring planning context and surface tax-aware ideas, but tax and estate work usually still needs a CPA or attorney.
 Investing-focused tools like Magnifi and Walnut stay in the investment lane.
-Use a chatbot to understand the landscape and prepare questions, then confirm anything consequential with a licensed professional.
+Use a chatbot to understand the field and prepare questions, then confirm anything consequential with a licensed professional.

 What should I look for in an AI wealth-management chatbot?